-Quantitative analyses of metabolomes using uniformly 13C-labelled components as internal standards
+Quantitative analyses of metabolites using uniformly 13C-labelled components as internal standards

 Stable Isotope Solution: Isotope Dilution Mass Spectrometry (IDMS)

-Many of these difficulties can be tackled by the stable isotope dilution technique (Wu et al, 2005, Erk et al, 2009).
-Uniformly stable isotope labelled analogues of the metabolites – with almost equal chemical properties – are used as internal standards (IS) in the MS analysis.
-Degradation of metabolites during the analyses and differences between samples due to variations in sample processing by different technicians or protocols are accounted for by using uniformly 13C-labelled internal standards.
-These internal standards are derived from plant species that have been cultivated in a comparable way as the metabolites in the plant species to be quantified.
-In tiny amounts (e.g. 10 ng quinic acid per sample), they provide a means for advanced quality control, to reduce sample preparations, to avoid coelution of quinic acid with other organic acids, and to overcome matrix and ionization effects (Erk et al, 2009).
+Many of these difficulties can be tackled by applying a stable isotope dilution technique (Erk et al, 2009).
+Uniformly stable isotope labelled analogues of the metabolites are used as internal standards (IS).
+Degradation of metabolites during the analyses and differences in handling of the samples during processing are accounted for by applying a uniformly 13C-labelled internal standard.
+In tiny amounts (e.g. 10 ng aliquots per sample), they provide a means for rapid, sensitive, and selective metabolite identification and quantification in different kinds of experiments (Erk et al, 2009; Weidel et al, 2014).

 Erk T, H Bergmann, E Richling.
 2009.